-Kadai chicken is a delicious chicken curry, cooked in spiced cashew and tomato-based gravy.
-This is an easy recipe for restaurant-quality Kadai or Karahi chicken!
+Kadai chicken or Chicken Karahi is a delicious chicken curry, cooked in spiced cashew and tomato-based gravy.
+Pairs very well with Naan or Basmati rice

-What makes this curry special is the addition of crunchy green bell peppers (capsicum) and cubed onions - these give kadai chicken a nice crunch and texture, which makes it different from a typical chicken curry recipe.
+What makes this curry special is the addition of crunchy green bell peppers (capsicum) and cubed onions - this gives the Kadai Chicken a nice crunch and texture, which makes it different from a typical chicken curry recipe.